 SAP technical upgrade

-A number of important considerations in an do not exist for a technical upgrade.
+A number of important considerations in an SAP reimplementation do not exist for a technical upgrade.
 As a result, the upfront planning and evaluation time will be more involved.
 For example you need to consider any organization structure changes.
 How will any new organization structure items map to old ones?

 Then you need to analyze how to handle old master data if the organization structure changes are so significant that they require a whole new master data paradigm.
 If you have done a lot of custom coding, you might want to handle a number of custom fields differently.
 Then, you have to evaluate whether you even want to bring those programs forward, or if you want to use a switched framework that accesses the old data structures based on certain criteria but uses new or more standard functionality for newer items.
 You need to make many upfront planning and evaluation considerations.

-If you are seriously considering an and found this article, please take the time to get a little more key information about the upgrade options and considerations you have.
+If you are seriously considering an SAP upgrade and found this article, please take the time to get a little more key information about the upgrade options and considerations you have.
 The following posts clarify some of the direction to take on whether you should do a technical upgrade or a reimplementation:

 Reduce SAP Application Lifecycle Costs by Going More “Vanilla”